izuutech/improsify/INFORMATION.md

 #### 🧠 Low Complexity

-Alternative project ideas, like an Event Discovery Platform or a Garage Storage Marketplace, introduced added complexity such as geolocation, maps, or complex user interactions.
+Alternative project ideas, like an Event Discovery Platform, Garage Storage Marketplace or Skills & Services Trading Platform, introduced added complexity such as geolocation, maps, or complex user interactions.
 I chose this project for its simplicity and clear scope.

 ---